PhilippEberl/data-stewardship/README.md

 This experiment compares the performance between AutoML, hillclimbing and simulated annealing.
 In order to compare the results the Negative Mean Squarred Error (NMSE) and R<sup>2</sup> score are calculated and displayed.

-## ERROR: There is currently an issue open on GitHub of hyperopt-sklearn where the module **hpsklearn.estimator** is not available.
-This is an issue from their side thus all hyperopt notebooks cannot be compiled
+**There is currently an issue open on GitHub of hyperopt-sklearn where the module hpsklearn.estimator is not recognized on import.
+This is an issue from their side thus all hyperopt notebooks cannot be compiled.**

 Github issue: <https://github.com/hyperopt/hyperopt-sklearn/issues/185>

+An update to fix this issue should be released in the next 48h as of the developes (27/4/2022).

+---

+## How to run each notebook

+In order to run each notebook, one can simply open it in VS Code and select at the top of the notebook *Run All*.

+---

+## Preprocessing

+The following preprocessing steps have been applied (see **preprocessing.ipynb**):

+* Covid vaccination vs. mortality
+  * Conversion to numeric
+  * Normalization by dividing through population (e.g. ration of people vaccinated)
+  * One hot encoding for country names
+* Solar flares
+  * Conversion to numeric
+  * One hot encoding for region class, largest spot and spot distribution
+* Wine quality
+  * Conversion to numeric

 All notebooks depend on the following libraries in their most recent version available: